megamaz/NoodleExtensions-python/README.md

 PPPPPPPPPP          NNNNNNNN         NNNNNNNEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE
 ```

-*it's empty in here because I restarted the program...*\
+*it's empty in here because it's incomplete...
+Come back later if you wish.*\
 *if you would like to keep working on an obsolete version of thie project, check out the `master_but_obsolete` branch.*